-Bill & Melinda Gates Center for Computer Science & Engineering
+Bill & Melinda Gates Center for Computer Science & Engineering (Gates Center)

 Location: Display map of Paul G. Allen Center location and note outlined construction area across Stevens Way.